Gluten Free Carrot Souffle

 - 2 tbsp. confectioners’ sugar

-- Drain and transfer to a large mixing bowl.
+Drain very well and transfer to a large mixing bowl.

-- Transfer to a 2-qt. baking dish that has been sprayed with cooking spray.
+Transfer to an 8x12" or 9x9" glass baking dish that has been sprayed with cooking spray.